mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk2.rst

 :hwlabel:`LOOP RECORD`                              Toggles recording :hwlabel:`LOOP RECORDER PLAY`                       Hold down and press :hwlabel:`FLUX` button on a deck to enable autoslip mode on that deck.
 :hwlabel:`SHIFT` + :hwlabel:`Gain`                  Up/down will move the beatgrid
-:hwlabel:`LOOP RECORDER PLAY` + :hwlabel:`GAIN      Increase / decrease the BPM of the track by 0.5 - press in the knob to round the track the nearest whole BPM.
+:hwlabel:`LOOP RECORDER PLAY` + :hwlabel:`GAIN`      Increase / decrease the BPM of the track by 0.5.
+Press the encoder to round the track the nearest whole BPM.
 Best done to fix tracks with the wrong BPM with the pitch fader at 0.
 :hwlabel:`BROWSE` encoder                           Up/down will browse in the focused library pane.
 Pressing acts like a double click on the mouse.
 ==================================================  =========================================================================